 What does the implant dentures procedure involve?

 During your initial consultation, our cosmetic dentist will perform a comprehensive evaluation to determine whether implant-supported dentures are right for your needs.
-In some cases, patients who have been told they are not candidates for dental implants may be eligible for implant-supported dentures, depending on the location of the missing teeth, jawbone density, and other factors.
 If you are a candidate for implant-supported dentures, our dentist will create a customized treatment plan designed to provide you with the best possible results.
 We will utilize advanced digital impression technology to take a precise image of your oral structures and determine the most accurate placement for the dental implants.
 The implants will then be placed in the areas of missing teeth and, once they have adequately fused to the jawbone, the denture appliance will be securely fastened to them.
 It will take a few months for the implants to fuse to the bone; however, temporary appliances can be worn during this period.
 The dental implants are designed to become a permanent fixture in your mouth, much like a natural tooth root.

 Implant-supported dentures allow you to have a new set of teeth that both look and feel more like natural teeth.
 In most cases, they can even be cleaned and maintained using normal daily oral hygiene habits, and they will not require gummy adhesives to provide a comfortable and precise fit.